Why do I need Course of Construction Equipment Breakdown coverage?

 Do Builder’s Risk Property policies cover equipment breakdown?

-Builder’s Risk Property policies typically exclude loss or damage caused by:
+Builder’s Risk Property policies typically exclude loss or damage caused by electrical arcing and mechanical breakdown.

 Course of Construction Equipment Breakdown Coverage pays for the sudden and accidental, physical damage to equipment that requires its repair or replacement, during the course of a building’s construction.